Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 |SAVEE | 65% |
 |IEMOCAP | 50.45% |

 Details of the individual models forming the ensembles, including their architectures and hyperparameters, are available in DL_models.txt located in the /models/ directory.
+In the interest of brevity, this summary does not discuss the rationale behind hyperparameters and provide justifications for choices.

 # Comparison With Contemporary Research